Army of Two: The 40th Day: Aggro

 Aggro is a system that allows two players to tactically control the target of their enemy's attacks and possibly change the outcome of a firefight.
 Aggro is measured by a HUD element that displays which player the enemy characters are currently focusing on.
 By performing aggressive actions, such as firing one's weapon at enemies, a player generates aggro and in turn causes enemies to focus more of their attention on that player, and less attention on the player with less aggro.
 While one player has aggro, the other is usually being ignored and as a result, can then freely perform actions such as flanking or sniping.
 In The 40th Day, additional non-aggressive actions can affect aggro.
 For example, by performing a mock surrender the enemy combatants will focus all of their attention on the player that is surrendering, allowing the other to perform a surprise attack.
 Some non-aggressive acts can be performed cooperatively as well.

 Morality moments

 An example of how a Morality cutscene is in play.
-Here, Rios and Salem are confronted by a security guard (unseen) before they take out assault rifles from a rifle rack.
-You can see the buttons on the screen which will denote the fate of the scene and the decision players make.
+Here, Rios and Salem are confronted by a security guard (unseen) before they can choose to take out or return assault rifles from a rifle rack.

 In The 40th Day players are forced to make moral decisions that affect the story of the game.
 At pre-determined points in the game, players will be presented with a choice.
 For example, whether they should steal weapons from a mall security armory or vacate the premises.
 The decision is not a vote between two players, but instead either player must decide while the other player is forced to accept the ramifications of that decisions regardless of what their preference was.
 The outcome and presentation of these morality moments takes the form of comic panels created by the popular artists Chris Bachalo, Jamie Mendoza and Jock.